FranceOfficial Name: French Republic

 An English-language Paris Visitors Bureau website and a French-language, government-sponsored website contain additional information and include links to a downloadable local transportation map specifically designed for travelers with special mobility needs.
 There are many other resources available on the Internet for disabled persons traveling to, or living in, France.
 For further information, e-mail any of our consular offices.

+Except for emergency services, individuals and insurance companies may be required to pay for service prior to receiving treatment in France.
+Individuals lacking the ability to pay for service may be refused routine care under local law.
 Medical care is comparable to that found in the United States.
 In an emergency, dial 15 to connect to emergency medical services.
 You can also dial the Europe-wide emergency response number 112 to reach an operator for all kinds of emergency services (similar to the U.S. 911 system).
 Non-French speakers may experience a delay while an English speaker is located.
 For non-emergency medical assistance in France, you may refer to the embassy’s list of medical professionals.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.